Ninja: Famous people

-Foreign ninja

 On February 25, 2018, Yamada Yūji, the professor of Mie University and historian Nakanishi Gō announced that they had identified three people who were successful in early modern Ureshino, including the ninja Benkei Musō (弁慶夢想).
 Musō is thought to be the same person as Denrinbō Raikei (伝林坊頼慶), the Chinese disciple of Marume Nagayoshi.

 In popular culture

 Jiraiya battles a giant python with the help of his summoned toad.
 Woodblock print on paper.
 Kuniyoshi, c.
 1843.

 The image of the ninja entered popular culture in the Edo period, when folktales and plays about ninja were conceived.
 Stories about the ninja are usually based on historical figures.
 For instance, many similar tales exist about a daimyō challenging a ninja to prove his worth, usually by stealing his pillow or weapon while he slept.
 Novels were written about the ninja, such as Jiraiya Gōketsu Monogatari, which was also made into a kabuki play.
 Fictional figures such as Sarutobi Sasuke would eventually make their way into comics and television, where they have come to enjoy a culture hero status outside their original mediums.

 Ninja appear in many forms of Japanese and Western popular media.